Alluxio/alluxio/docs/en/core-services/Caching.md

 ### Block Allocation Policies

-Alluxio uses block allocation policies to define how to allocate new blocks across multiple storage directories (in the same tier or different tiers).
+Alluxio uses block allocation policies to define how to allocate new blocks across multiple storage directories (in the same tier or across different tiers).
 The allocation policy defines which storage directory to allocate the new block in.

 This is configured by worker property `alluxio.worker.allocator.class`.
 Out-of-the-box implementations include: